yashpote/yashpote.github.io/index.md

 ## Research Group

 I work in the [Meel Research Group](https://meelgroup.github.io/).
-We are situated in the School of Computing in NUS.
+We are situated in NUS and University of Toronto.